snovaisg/ICD-Mappings/README.md

 mapper.map(icd9codes, source='icd9', target='cci')
 >>> [True, False, None, True]

-# For CCI, allow_parent_inference is True by default and maps truncated parent codes only when all mapped children agree.
+# For CCI, allow_parent_inference is True by default and maps this classification for parent codes - only when all mapped children agree.
 mapper.map('567', source='icd9', target='cci')
 >>> False